furynet/furyhub-1/docs/endpoints/grpc-rest.md

 # gRPC Gateway JSON REST

-In irishub v1.0.0, the node continues to serve a REST server.
+In furyhub v1.0.0, the node continues to serve a REST server.
 However, the existing routes present in version v0.16.3 and earlier are now marked as deprecated, and new routes have been added via gRPC-gateway.

 ## API Port, Activation and Configuration

-All routes are configured under the following fields in `~/.iris/config/app.toml`:
+All routes are configured under the following fields in `~/.fury/config/app.toml`:

 - `api.enable = true|false` field defines if the REST server should be enabled.
 Defaults to `true`.
 - `api.address = {string}` field defines the address (really, the port, since the host should be kept at `0.0.0.0`) the server should bind to.
 Defaults to `tcp://0.0.0.0:1317`.
-- some additional API configuration options are defined in `~/.iris/config/app.toml`, along with comments, please refer to that file directly.
+- some additional API configuration options are defined in `~/.fury/config/app.toml`, along with comments, please refer to that file directly.

 ### gRPC-gateway REST Routes

-If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the IRIShub offers REST routes via gRPC-gateway.
+If, for various reasons, you cannot use gRPC (for example, you are building a web application, and browsers don't support HTTP2 on which gRPC is built), then the FURYhub offers REST routes via gRPC-gateway.

 [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) is a tool to expose gRPC endpoints as REST endpoints.
 For each RPC endpoint defined in a Protobuf service, the SDK offers a REST equivalent.
 For instance, querying token list could be done via the `/irismod.token.Query/Tokens` gRPC endpoint, or alternatively via the gRPC-gateway `/irismod/token/tokens` REST endpoint: both will return the same result.
 For each RPC method defined in a Protobuf service, the corresponding REST endpoint is defined as an option: